-- Facilitating the sharing of successful editorial content, projects and ingenuity; - 2.
-Acknowledging that diversification of media publishing has created on going change, reasonable adjustments in processes, deadlines and priorities will occur.
+- 1. Facilitating the sharing of successful editorial content, projects and ingenuity; - 2.
+Acknowledging that diversification of media publishing has created ongoing change.
+The situation may require reasonable adjustments in processes, deadlines and priorities.
 This includes the introduction of on-line publishing and other internet products. - 3.
 The company acknowledges that the creation of quality on-line and in-paper editorial content is primarily the responsibility of bargaining unit staff. - 4.
 The company agrees to create an Editorial committee that will meet periodically, during work hours, to evaluate the progress of our on-line publishing properties and to present its findings to Senior Management from time to time.
-The committee will include representation from the staff and Unit chair.
+The committee will include representation from the staff and Unit chair. - 5.
+The company is committed to continuing its efforts to train in the necessary hardware, software, equipment and any other requirements of the job.